 Don’t forget to budget for birthday and holiday presents—that’s one that tends to throw people off at the last minute.

 Sometimes we spend more money on socializing than we meant to because of pressure from our family and friends.
 When we turn down expensive activities, or decide not to purchase more than a little bit at a bar or restaurant, we’re told, “Let loose!
 Have fun!” or “You deserve to treat yourself!”

 People in our lives might even be offended by restrained financial behavior, especially if they’re used to that person going all out on a night in the town.
 They may believe that person doesn’t want to spend time with them, or isn’t having fun.

 That pressure can get to budgeters and cause them to no longer stick to their budget.
 That’s why it’s important to be honest and communicate with people in our lives when we’re working towards financial goals.

 When you’ve decided to put most of your money towards paying down debt, go ahead and let your closest friends and family know.
 Tell them you might be more selective about how often you go out in the future.

-Your most trusted friends might also want to know what kind of debt you have (did you find yourself in the claws of an urgent payday loan or a title loan?
-Did you stick with more of an online loan?)
+Your most trusted friends might also want to know what kind of debt you have.
 You can also mention might be planning some low-cost hangs soon (more on that later).